 - D.7 (i) Authorised dealers may consider and furnish, without prior permission of Reserve Bank, all types of guarantees required to be furnished in connection with execution of project/contract abroad, in cases where they have been authorised to approve proposals of exporters to undertake contracts abroad.
 Authorised dealer may also consider/furnish bid bonds/tender guarantees in connection with bids/offers being submitted by exporters for execution of contracts abroad.
 Authorised dealers should satisfy themselves before furnishing the bond/ guarantee that the exporter is in a position to fulfil his contractual obligations and the bid/ contract satisfies the conditions stipulated in paragraph B.5/C.3/C.4.
-In other cases, authorised dealers should issue the guarantees after package approval has been secured from Exim Bank either under powers delegated to it in this behalf or on behalf of the Working Group. - (ii) Exporters desiring to submit bids for execution of projects abroad including service contract may furnish their own Corporate Guarantee in lieu of Bid Bond Guarantee, if they so desire, subject to the condition that the amount of such guarantee shall not exceed 5% of the contract value.
+In other cases, authorised dealers should issue the guarantees after package approval has been secured from Exim Bank either under powers delegated to it in this behalf. - (ii) Exporters desiring to submit bids for execution of projects abroad including service contract may furnish their own Corporate Guarantee in lieu of Bid Bond Guarantee, if they so desire, subject to the condition that the amount of such guarantee shall not exceed 5% of the contract value.
 Exporters, however, have to ensure that provisions contained in Memorandum PEM and other instructions issued by Reserve Bank from time to time for submission of bids are complied with. - (iii) In terms of Reserve Bank Notification No.FEMA 8/2000-RB dated 3rd May 2000, project/service exporters, have been granted general permission to furnish their own Corporate guarantees for performance of the contract or for availing of fund-based and/or non-fund based facilities from banks/financial institutions abroad for the purpose of execution of projects abroad subject to approval of approving authority at post award stage.
-The details of guarantee/s issued as above should be reported by the project/service exporters to the concerned Regional Office of Reserve Bank (ECD) as also to the concerned authorised dealer/Exim Bank who had cleared the proposal and to all the members of the Working Group, where the proposal was cleared by Working Group, within 15 days from the issue of such guarantee/s.
+The details of guarantee/s issued as above should be reported by the project/ service exporters to the concerned Regional Office of Reserve Bank (FED) as also to the concerned authorised dealer/Exim Bank who had cleared the proposal, within 15 days from the issue of such guarantee/s.